Simplicial approach to path homology of quivers, marked categories, groups and algebras: Marked groups

 are commutative, where $t:\NN A\otimes \NN A' \to \NN A' \otimes \NN A$ is a morphism of complexes given by $t(a\otimes a')= (-1)^{nn'} a' \otimes a$ for $a\in \NN_n A $ and $a'\in \NN_{n'} A',$ and $T:A\otimes A' \to A' \otimes A$ is given by $T(a\otimes a') = a'\otimes a.$ (Someone, who likes abstract nonsense, can say that $(\NN,\varepsilon)$ is a symmetric lax monoidal functor ${\sf sMod}\to {\sf Ch}_{\geq 0}$.
 It is also related to ``monoidal Dold-Kan correspondence'').
 This follows that for any commutative simplicial algebra $\mathpzc{A}$ there is a structure of graded-commutative algebra on $\NN \mathpzc{A}$ defined by the map $\NN \mathpzc{A} \otimes \NN \mathpzc{A} \overset{\varepsilon}\longrightarrow \NN (\mathpzc{A} \otimes \mathpzc{A}) \longrightarrow \NN \mathpzc{A},$ where $\mathpzc{A} \otimes \mathpzc{A} \to \mathpzc{A} $ is the multiplication morphism.

-In our case we consider the commutative simplicial algebra $\mathpzc{A}=\KK[{\sf nerve}(G)]$ with the multiplication defined by multiplication on $G.$ Then we obtain a structure of graded-commutative dg-algebra on $\NN G := \NN(\KK[{\sf nerve}(G)])$ that induces the Pontryagin product on $H_*(G)=H_*( \NN G).$ Lemma \ref{lemma_restriction} implies that $\Omega(G,X)$ is a dg-subalgebra of $\NN G$ and the following diagram is commutative.
+In our case we consider the commutative simplicial algebra $\mathpzc{A}=\KK[\Nrv(G)]$ with the multiplication defined by multiplication on $G.$ Then we obtain a structure of graded-commutative dg-algebra on $\NN G := \NN(\KK[\Nrv(G)])$ that induces the Pontryagin product on $H_*(G)=H_*( \NN G).$ Lemma \ref{lemma_restriction} implies that $\Omega(G,M)$ is a dg-subalgebra of $\NN G$ and the following diagram is commutative.

-It follows that the Pontryagin product on $H_*(G,X)$ is induced by the product on the subalgebra $\Omega(G,X)\subseteq \NN G,$ which is graded-commutative dg-algebra.
-It follows that $H_*(G,X)$ with Pontryagin product is also a graded-commutative algebra.
-If $X=G,$ then $\Omega(G,X)= \NN G$ and hence the Pontryagin product on $H_*(G,G)$ coincides with the classical Pontryagin product. \end{proof}
+It follows that the Pontryagin product on $\PH_*(G,M)$ is induced by the product on the subalgebra $\Omega(G,M)\subseteq \NN G,$ which is graded-commutative dg-algebra.
+It follows that $\PH_*(G,M)$ with Pontryagin product is also a graded-commutative algebra.
+If $M=G,$ then $\Omega(G,M)= \NN G$ and hence the Pontryagin product on $\PH_*(G,G)$ coincides with the classical Pontryagin product. \end{proof}

-\begin{remark} Proposition \ref{prop:Pontryagin} implies that for any pointed subset of an abelian group $X\subseteq G$ the map $H_*(G,X)\to H_*(G)$ is an algebra homomorphism.
-In particular, the image of this homomorphism if a subalgebra.
-So any pointed subset $X\subseteq G$ defines a subalgebra of $H_*(G).$ \end{remark}
+\begin{remark} Proposition \ref{prop:Pontryagin} implies that for any pointed subset of an abelian group $M\subseteq G,$ the map $\PH_*(G,M)\to H_*(G)$ is an algebra homomorphism.
+In particular, the image of this homomorphism is a subalgebra.
+So any $M\subseteq G$ defines a subalgebra of $H_*(G).$ \end{remark}